Northern Lights Writers Conference

 Building Your Digital Audience

-A practical talk on how to develop an audience for your writing, looking at creating audio content for social media as well as creating podcasts to explore themes in your work.
-This will be an easy-to-follow guide suitable for all levels of experience.
+Snacky Dan Digital founder Danni Davis alongside radio producer & podcaster Issy Brand are in conversation for this practical talk on how to expand the audience for your writing, looking at creating content for social media, short form storytelling, as well as developing podcasts to explore themes in your work.

 Drop-in Advice Sessions